MatheusfVesco/MatheusfVesco/README.md

-- 👋 Hi, I’m @MatheusfVesco, a Rad Tech with a lot of interest in technology
+- 👋 Hi, I’m @MatheusfVesco, a Rad Tech with interest in technology
-- 👀 I’m interested in Python Programming, Data Science, AI, Machine Learning, 3D Printing and Radiology
+- 👀 I’m interested in Python Programming, Data Science, Computer Graphics, AI, Machine Learning, 3D Printing and Radiology
-- 🌱 I’m currently learning R for data science and Python for AI and Machine Learning applications
+- 🌱 I’m currently learning R for data science and Python for Computer Vision
 - 📫 You can reach me through my [LinkedIn](https://www.linkedin.com/in/matheus-farinaro-vesco/)

 <!---